hopemumbi/alx-low_level_programming/0x12-singly_linked_lists/README.md

 julien@ubuntu:~/$
 ```
 <h1>101-hello_holberton.asm</h1>
-Write a 64-bit program in assembly that prints Hello, Holberton, followed by a new line.
+Write a 64-bit program in assembly that prints **Hello, Holberton**, followed by a new line.

-You are only allowed to use the printf function
+You are only allowed to use the `printf `function
 You are not allowed to use interrupts
-Your program will be compiled using nasm and gcc:
+Your program will be compiled using `nasm` and `gcc`:
 ```
 julien@ubuntu:~/$ nasm -f elf64 101-hello_holberton.asm && gcc -no-pie -std=gnu89 101-hello_holberton.o -o hello
 julien@ubuntu:~/$ ./hello